dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/audit-worksheet/_index.md

 To finish an audit, whether it goes through a rebuttal process or not, the Auditor would simiply click on the {{%button%}}Finish Audit{{%/button%}} button.
 This closes the audit, but the Auditor has the option to re-open the audit as needed.

+## Audit Statistics

+- **Diagnosis Added:** Codes added to the assigned codes list by quantity.

+  *ex.* If the coder has 5 total diagnosis codes and the auditor has 6 total diagnosis codes, the number of added codes is 1 (because the auditor added an additional code).
+- **Diagnosis Codes Unassigned:** Codes removed from the assigned codes list by quantity.

+  *ex.* If the coder has 5 total diagnosis codes and the auditor has 3 total diagnosis codes, the number of unassigned codes is 2 (because the auditor removed two codes).
+- **Diagnosis Codes Edited:** Codes that are different between the assigned code lists by comparing the auditor's codes to the coder's code, but not counting the number of codes added or unassigned.

+   *ex.* If a coder has 5 total diagnosis codes, and the auditor changed 2 of them without adding or unassigning codes, the number of edited codes is 2 (because the auditor "swapped out" two of the codes from the coder with different ones).